import urllib.request

 is unspecified) and world2

 .
-Incidentally, the contents of the two layers is identical, but this does not have to be.
+Incidentally, the contents of the two layers are identical, but this does not have to be so.
 Each layer from such a file can be imported separately using the layer

 argument of gpd.read_file